 * Q2 rev $238.7 mln vs est $240.2 mln

-July 24 (Reuters) - U.S. casual dining chain Buffalo Wild Wings Inc posted quarterly results below Wall Street estimates on higher costs of chicken wings.
+July 24 (Reuters) - U.S. casual dining chain Buffalo Wild Wings Inc’s second-quarter results fell short of Wall Street estimates as menu-price increases failed to offset rising costs of chicken wings.

 Sales at the company, which operates 835 sports-themed restaurants in the United States and Canada, rose 29.7 percent to $238.7 million.